Does the naked body belong on Facebook? It’s complicated

 “We had this policy that said no genitals on the platform,” said Kim Malfacini, the Facebook product policy manager who oversees how the company’s community standards are developed.
 “Until two years ago there were no exceptions to that.”

 But the reviewers began seeing photos and videos women shared about their childbirth, she said.
-Facebook carved out an exception for images of childbirth even though they show genitalia.
-Now, the images come with a warning screen.
+Based on the letter of the policy, those had to be removed.
+Malfacini said she joined Facebook around this time and began speaking with midwives, doulas, birthing photographers and others to carve out an exception for images of childbirth even though they show genitalia.
+Now, the images come with a warning screen; users can click through to see them.

-Even with carefully thought-out policies, enforcement can feel arbitrary and the consequences, lasting.
+It may be that, the way some bars ask anyone who looks under 40 for ID, Facebook is being extra conservative in setting the line so there won’t be any gray areas.
+For parents of girls, though, this can feel sexist.
+Should Facebook ban all photos, then, of children without a shirt?
+Until what age?
+How will it verify when the kids turn 18?

 Dawn Robertson started her women-empowerment campaign, “Grab Them by the Ballot,” before the 2018 U.S. midterm elections.
 She wanted to inspire women to vote, especially in light of the MeToo movement and growing restrictions on abortion.
 She organized women to pose nude, covered only by strategically placed ballots, props and hashtags.